Wondering why you’re running out of breath when you try to go for a run?

 Athletes and sports experts prefer belly or diaphragmatic breathing over chest breathing.
 This is because belly breathing allows you to perform deep breaths, expanding your lungs and filling them up with enough air.

-When you breathe with your stomach, you are taking breaths that use your entire lung capacity.
-This is because your diaphragm and stomach muscles pull the abdominal cavity downward in order to fully inflate the lungs.
+When you breathe with your stomach, you take breaths that use your entire lung capacity.
+This is because your diaphragm and stomach muscles pull the abdominal cavity downward in order to inflate the lungs fully.

 Your chest expands very little, if at all, while you’re stomach breathing.
-Rather, your abdominal area expands as you inhale.
+Instead, your abdominal area expands as you inhale.
 These breaths are slow and deep.
-You take your time inhaling and exhaling, and provide a large amount of oxygen to your bloodstream.
+You take your time inhaling and exhaling and provide a large amount of oxygen to your bloodstream.
 These large breaths of oxygen also allow you to exhale more carbon dioxide, letting it escape your body faster.

-These are the two primary techniques that you should take note of if you want to maintain proper breathing while you’re running.
+These are the two primary techniques you should take note of if you want to maintain proper breathing while running.

 But here are more tips to improve your breathing for a better running experience: